 - The less risk of inventory becoming dead stock, expired, or obsolete

 - The more visibility around necessary safety stock levels

 - The more agility to adjust to fast-changing consumer demand.

-Number of days sales in inventory is also an indicator for board members, stockholders, and leadership that management excels at their core duty: turning inventory into cash.
+The number of days sales in inventory is also an indicator for board members, stockholders, and leadership that management excels at their core duty: turning inventory into cash.
 That boost of confidence has benefits beyond just better cash flow.
-Companies with lower DSIs or inventory days of supply are companies that are doing something right.
+Companies with lower DSIs or inventory days of supply are companies that are doing something right, including their warehousing skills.
 Those are the companies people want to join, acquire, or invest in.